digitpain/harbingers-player/README.txt

 - [x] Fix zooming video issue.
 - [x] Add to a repo and hook up to netlify.

-💁 Building all pieces after cloning this repo:
+💁
+***Building & Uploading to Feral File***
   0. Make sure `git lfs` is installed locally: https://git-lfs.github.com/.
     - Simply run `git lfs install`.
   1. Clone this repository.
 It should take awhile for the media files to download.
   2. Make sure `node` (and `npm`) is installed.
+  3. Run `npm install` to add any dependencies.
-  2. Run `npm build` to populate the `build` directory with zippable directories for each work.
+  4. Run `npm build` to populate the `build` directory with zippable directories for each work.
+  5. Inspect, zip and upload each directory as needed.

 ⚠️ Upload Test: https://feralfile2.dev.bitmark.com/artworks/jeffrey-u6u?fromExhibition=jeffrey-multi-unique-0c7